edamama/Employee_Payroll_Tracker/README.md

 This is the repository that holds the Employee Payroll Tracker application.
+You can use it to hold data about your employee's names and salaries.

-As a note: salary entries must not be a non-number.
-In this case, the section will display $0.00 .
+(As a note: salary entries must not be a non-number.
+In this case, the section will display $0.00 .)

+Opening the console will allow you to find more data involving calculations of average salary and the ability to randomly get an employee's name.
+(You know, just because.)

 Here is confirmation that the app works: